Does the Bible Teach "Sacred Names"?

 Does it make any difference which names we use for the Father and the Son?
 What is God's name?
 If we call him "ADONAI", there was an ancient pagan god called "ADONIS".
 If we call him "JEHOVAH", there was an ancient pagan Latin god named "JOVE".
 If we use "ELOHIM" there were also ashtoreth called "ELOHIM" (1 Ki.
 11:5,33).
 They say "GOD" comes from the pagan name "GAD" (Isa.
 65:11).
 Those who use the word "AMEN" (Rev. 3:14) are condemned as worshipping "AMEN-RA" -- the Egyptian Sun god.
 Those who use the word "HOLY" are said to be worshipping the Sun god "HELIOS."
 But Jesus is actually compared to the sun in Malachi 4:2.
 If we call God our Master (Heb.
 "BAAL" in Hosea 2:16-17), we are condemned as BAAL-worshippers.
 And if we call God by the Greek word THEOS (Luke 4:4; Acts 17:18), there were pagan gods also by that name THEA (Acts 19:27).
 What can we do?

 1. We are commanded to "make no mention of the name of other gods, neither let it be heard out of thy mouth" (Ex.
 23:13).
 Yet the Bible refers to the names of pagan deities in many places: Tammuz, Molech, Asherah, Baal, Dagon and Beelzebub.
 Are we not allowed to read these scriptures aloud?
 Why are the names "Shadrach (sungod), Meshach, and Abed-nego" (Nebo - Mercury) (Dan.
 2:49) mentioned in Scripture as well as "BelteShazzar" (god Baal king)?
 Pagan names are intertwined in our language to such an extent that it would be hard to communicate properly without using them.
 For instance, the word "fortunate" comes from the Roman goddess "Fortuna."
 The word "money" comes from the Roman god "Moneta."
 The names of the days of the week, some months of the year and the planets of our solar system are all names of pagan gods.
 Even personal names such as "Diana" and "Apollo" are from pagan gods.
 Yet we know that both Luke and Paul mentioned the name "Apollos" (Acts 18:24; Titus 3:13) and "Fortunatus" (1 Cor.
 16:17).
+The names "Esther" and "Mordecai" are derived from Ishtar and Marduk.
 If the vocal sounds that our mouths make, rather than the intent of our words, is the criterion that counts, then sacred-name people may have to resort to sign language.

 2. Those who quote Ps.
 83:18 as supposed proof that YHWH is the only correct name for God should realize that Exodus 3:13-14 says "I AM" is a correct name.
 In Genesis 17:1 and Exodus 6:3 we see "God ALMIGHTY" as a correct name for God.
 Then we notice that Israel was a people called by his name: "we are called by Your name" (Jer.
 14:9); "Your people are called by Your name" (Dan.
 9:19); "my people, which are called by my name" (2 Chr.
 7:14) -- that is ISRAEL -- not Yahweh.
 Then in Luke 4:4 and Acts 17:18-31 we see that THEOS is also a legitimate name of God.
 But also of pagan gods (Acts 19:27).